pcdavies/kubernetes-tutorial/Istio.md

 ### **Step 4**: Deploy the booking application

-- The instructions can be found [Here](https://istio.io/docs/examples/bookinfo/)
+- The instructions summarized below can be found [Here](https://istio.io/docs/examples/bookinfo/)

 - Since "Automatic Sidecar Injection" is possible, use this option